 Unfortunately, nursing home abuse is a growing problem.
 With over 1.5 million elderly adults living in nursing homes throughout the United States, neglect or outright mistreatment of nursing home residents has become more prevalent because not all nursing homes are created equal.

-Why Choose Shapiro, Washburn & Sharp for a Nursing Home Abuse Case?
+Why Choose Shapiro, Washburn & Sharp for a Virginia Beach Nursing Home Abuse Case?

 - At Shapiro, Washburn & Sharp, our dedicated team handles only personal injury law cases, which has prepared us to handle complex nursing home abuse cases.

-- We have secured significant multimillion-dollar settlements on behalf of clients throughout the Commonwealth of Virginia for decades.
+- Our personal injury attorneys in Virginia Beach have secured significant multimillion-dollar settlements on behalf of clients throughout the Commonwealth of Virginia for decades.

 - We handle each case with a client-focused approach, which means we will get to know the stories of survivors of nursing home abuse as we move forward with their claims.

-How Will an Attorney Help a Virginia Beach Nursing Home Abuse Lawsuit?
+How Will A Nursing Home Abuse Attorney Help a Virginia Beach Lawsuit?

 - Gather any evidence needed to prove liability